DNS over HTTPS (DoH) encrypts DNS queries, preventing hijacking and improving resolution accuracy in Electron applications.

 5. Summary

-By following the steps in this topic, you can integrate the DoH feature into the Electron framework.
-This significantly improves your application's security and your users' privacy.
-After you configure DoH, you can verify the integration.
-To do this, set the DNS server of your local device's network to an invalid address.
-Then, check if network requests can still be initiated.
-If they can, the DoH integration is successful.
+Integrating DoH into Electron improves your application's security and your users' privacy.
+To verify the integration, set the DNS server of your local device's network to an invalid address.
+If network requests still succeed, the DoH integration is working correctly.